 This section tells you about air brakes.
-If you want to drive a tractor-trailer, truck or bus equipped with air brakes, you will need to read and study this section.
-You will also need to study this section if you want to drive a truck pulling a trailer with air brakes (also called the A/57 license.)
-The air brake knowledge test is only required if your vehicle is equipped with air brakes: however if you need to take the Combination vehicle test, you also need to read Section 6, Combination Vehicles.
-(The Combination Vehicles knowledge test is required when you will be pulling a trailer.)
+If you want to drive a truck or bus with air brakes, or pull a trailer with air brakes, you need to read this section.
+If you want to pull a trailer with air brakes, you also need to read Section 6, Combination Vehicles.
+An air brake endorsement is only required if your vehicle needs a CDL.